Version 0.29: This article may not be up to date for the latest stable release of Crawl.

 - Wielding unholy weapons is fine, but actually attacking with one is not allowed.
 This allows you to take advantage of non-combat benefits provided by unholy artefact weapons safely.
 Wearing unholy armour, however, is immediately frowned upon.

-- No attacking non-hostile holy beings.
+- No harming non-hostile neutral or allied beings.

 Each god has additional requirements based on their likes and dislikes:

 - Zin hates chaos and thus mutations, but rewards selfless donations of gold.
 It also takes a tithe automatically whenever followers pick up gold.